parisyup/musicbot/README.md

 To be able to use this bot follow the steps

 Creating a discord bot token:
-1- go to https://discord.com/developers/applications to create a new application 2- create an application and ensure that everything under the "Bot" tab on the left side is turned on except for "REQUIRES OAUTH2 CODE GRANT"
+1- go to https://discord.com/developers/applications to create a new application \n 2- create an application and ensure that everything under the "Bot" tab on the left side is turned on except for "REQUIRES OAUTH2 CODE GRANT"
 3- Generate a token and copy it
 4- Go to OAuth2 and invite him to your server